kassiane/friday-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Api
+It is using OpenAPI to generate the endpoints.
+The definition file is in the root folder `openapi.json` file.
+When you add new definitions to this file please run `node_modules/.bin/ng-openapi-gen -i openapi.json`.